-If you need help with a federal agency, I am happy to provide assistance and advocate for you whenever possible.
-In many cases, my office can contact the appropriate agency on your behalf to assure that you have been given every consideration available.

-I cannot force an agency to expedite a case or act in favor of a constituent.
+If you need help with a federal government agency or issue, I'm happy to provide assistance and advocate for you however I can.
+My office can often contact the appropriate agency on your behalf to assure that you have been given every consideration available.
+Please know that I cannot force an agency to act in favor of a constituent.
 However, I can help communicate the circumstances and request that they take appropriate actions to assist you.

-If there is an emergency (i.e. an urgent passport request, an ill family member overseas, etc.) you should call my District Office closest to you for immediate assistance.
+If your situation is an emergency that requires urgent help (an urgent passport request, an ill family member overseas, etc.) you should call my District Office closest to you for immediate assistance.

-Please keep in mind that the United States Constitution separates power between the legislative and judicial branches of government, and elected officials cannot interfere with legal matters or cases before a court of law.
+- Please keep in mind that the United States Constitution separates power between the legislative and judicial branches of government, and elected officials cannot interfere with legal matters or cases before a court of law.
 In these instances, you should speak with an attorney.

 - Once you submit your request by clicking the button below, you will receive an email confirming your submission has been received.
 If you do not receive an email within the hour, please contact my office.
 Otherwise, a member of my team will be in touch with you as quickly as possible to discuss your situation and how I can help.